juzoff/Credit-Score-Classification-Dataset-Project-Multiclass/README.md

 * Goal: Maximize marketing efforts by accurately identifying "Good" and "Standard" credit scores for customer acquisition.
 * Key Metric to Focus On: Precision for Good and Standard Classes → Ensures that most individuals classified as "Good" or "Standard" are truly in those categories, minimizing wasted marketing efforts.

+3. Research Objective # 3 (BONUS: SEE BOTTOM OF PAGE): Fairness in Credit Score Classification: Ensuring Equal Recall Across Demographic Groups
+* Goal: Ensure that individuals from different demographic groups (e.g., gender, age, income) receive equal treatment in terms of credit score classification, particularly for the "Poor" class.
+This will help mitigate bias and ensure fairness in the model's performance.
+* Key Metric to Focus On: Recall for "Poor" Credit Scores Across Demographic Groups → Ensures that the model identifies "Poor" credit scores equally well across different groups (e.g., gender, age, income).

 ### Step 2: Data Preprocessing ###
 ---
 1. Data Loading and Initial Sampling: